hsoni0303/Positional-Inverted-Index-With-Map-Reduce/README.md

 - `mapper.py`: Contains the mapper function for preprocessing input data and emitting intermediate key-value pairs.
 - `reducer.py`: Contains the reducer function for building the positional inverted index.
 - `README.md`: Provides an overview of the project, its objectives, and instructions for running the code.
-- `LICENSE`: Contains the license information for the project.

 ## Usage